After Okla. Woman Loses an Arm in Attack by Four Pit Bulls, Police Investigate Dogs' Owner

 An attack by four loose pit bulls caused an Oklahoma woman on an evening walk to lose an arm after she was “almost eaten” by the animals who dragged her down the street, a spokesman for the Oklahoma City Police Department tells PEOPLE.

-The owner of the dogs is under investigation for possible criminal charges in the Saturday attack, says Master Sgt.
+The unidentified owner of the dogs is under investigation for possible criminal charges in the Saturday attack, says Master Sgt.
 Gary Knight.

 Terri Cosby, 54, was walking around 9:30 p.m. when confronted by the dogs, who pulled her down the street before police summoned by a 911 call arrived and fired gunshots that struck the animals and ended the attack, Knight says.